 Rochester can claim to be the second-oldest earliest cathedral in England after Canterbury.
 It was founded by King Ethelbert of Kent in AD 604.
 The Cathedral was personally consecrated by St Augustine and dedicated to St Andrew, the patron saint of monasteries.

-The first Bishop of Rochester was Justus in 604 A.D.
-The original Cathedral has since vanished through the re building of the present day Cathedral.
-However, in 1889, work on the Cathedral uncovered the foundations of the original Cathedral under the west end.
+The first Bishop of Rochester was Justus.
+The original 7th-century Cathedral has long since vanished through centuries of rebuilding, but in 1889 restoration work uncovered the foundations of the original 7th-century building under the west end.

 The foundations were about 1.5m (5 feet) deep and what was left of the walls were 70 cms (2' 4") thick.
 The walls were made of stone and Roman brick.
 The original Cathedral had a round end named an 'Apse.'
 The length was about 14 metres (46' 6") and the width was about 8.8 metres (29' 6") When the Normans invaded England in 1066, Gundulf became the Bishop of Rochester in 1077.

-Gundulf also built the Castle opposite the Cathedral.
-He also built the Tower of London.
+Gundulf built the Castle opposite the Cathedral, and he also built the Tower of London.
 Gundulf started to design the new Cathedral for Rochester.
 In 1115, Ernulf was inaugurated as the Bishop of Rochester.
-In 1137 and 1179, fires engulfed the Cathedral and was badly damaged.
-In 1215 the Cathedral was looted, first by King John and then in 1264 by Simon de Monfort's men when they laid siege on the City.
+In 1137 and 1179, fires engulfed the Cathedral and it was badly damaged.
+In 1215 the Cathedral was looted, first by King John and then in 1264 by Simon de Monfort's men when they laid siege to the City.

 Attraction Type: Cathedral